neonephos/outreach/topics/marketing/newsletter/august.md

 *Header and Footer*

 *The header and footer will be provided as separate files.
 Please integrate them into the newsletter design where technically possible.*
-*Please add an interactive LinkedIn Icon to the Icon List in the bottom*
+*Please add an interactive LinkedIn Icon to the Icon List in the bottom.*

 *Ensure that:*